 Universal credit: When will tax credits stop?

 Existing tax credit claimants are currently unaffected by the roll-out of UC.
 Their awards of tax credits will continue at present until DWP introduce rules to migrate those people across to UC.
-DWP current plans are to migrate remaining tax credit claimants to UC from July 2019 to March 2022.
+DWP current plans are to migrate remaining tax credit claimants to UC between 2019 and 2023.

 At present, existing tax credit claimants will only be affected if they choose to move to UC, they have a change that ends their tax credits award or they need to make a claim for another legacy benefit (one of the other benefits that UC is replacing).
 The general rule is that you cannot claim tax credits and UC at the same time.